webiik/webiik/src/readme.md

 ##Middlewares
 #### What is middleware?
-Middleware is the code launched before route handler.
+Middleware is the code launched before route controller.
 Middleware can be associated with the whole app or just with the specific route.
 App middlewares are launched before route middlewares.

 #### How to add middleware?
 Simply add middleware with method `add($middleware, array $parameters)`